Top 40+ SAP CPI Interview Questions and Answers

 Ans:

-The SAP CPI Data Store is a repository that stores and provides permanent access to data inside integration processes.
-It is commonly used to save and retrieve data across many message processing stages or between executions of integration flows, allowing for stateful processing and data persistence.
+The SAP CPI Data Store is a repository that stores and provides permanent access to data within integration processes.
+It is commonly used to save and retrieve data across multiple message processing stages or between executions of integration flows, enabling stateful processing and data persistence.
+This capability supports the maintenance of contextual information and continuity in data handling, enhancing the overall efficiency of integration workflows.

-22. How can you include custom error-handling logic in SAP CPI integration flows?
+22. How can users include custom error-handling logic in SAP CPI integration flows?

 Ans: